 top of page

-Sem 1 applications open NOW
+Winter / Sem 2 applications open

-EOIs close Sunday, 11th of January.
+EOIs close Sunday, 19 April

 The team and leaders at one of our daily check-in meetings